The Horse Leads the Way: Honoring the True Role of the Horse in Equine Facilitated Practice

 The Horse Leads the Way

-has already received very positive reviews from key professionals in this industry, and comes highly recommended for all equine facilitated trainees, practitioners and training providers:
+has received very positive reviews from key professionals in this industry, and comes highly recommended for all equine facilitated students & trainees, practitioners and training providers.

 “And then there are professionals like Angela Dunning, a practitioner who honors the horse as an intelligent, accomplished partner.
 Angela emphasizes that in order to help our mortal horses fully access their mythic healing abilities, we must take care of their social and emotional, as well as physical needs” Linda Kohanov, Eponaquest Worldwide